 - Dungeons & Dragons module D3 Vault of the Drow.
 The Fane of Lolth has two ships with Type II demon figureheads.
 If anyone sets foot on either ship while saying "Lolth", the figurehead will come to life and defend the ship if it's attacked.
 If someone comes aboard without saying "Lolth", the figurehead will immediately animate and attack the intruder.

-- It has the Seafang, a longship possessed by daemons that once belonged to Baba Yar and now belongs to Wulfrik.
+- The Seafang is a longship possessed by daemons that once belonged to Baba Yar and now belongs to Wulfrik the Wanderer that can teleport (although Hyperspace Is a Scary Place is in full effect) and possibly fly.
 In order to control it, Wulfrik meets the required blood offering with his own by feeding it to the dragon-esque figurehead.

 - The fan-made Warhammer supplement Pirates of Sartosa introduces Dark Maidens.
 The creation of a Dark Maiden starts with a woman grieving over a loved one lost at sea.
 If their grief is particularly strong, they'll attract evil spirits that mingle with their sense of self.
 Soon enough, they'll drown themselves in the dark waters and their souls will drift even further until inevitably they'll come across one of the many figureheads decorating the ocean floor.
 The figureheads become new bodies for the tortured souls, thus bringing highly dangerous Dark Maidens into existence.
 One particular appearance note is that, unlike other figureheads that break loose from their ships completely, a Dark Maiden keeps parts of the hull attached in a wing-like fashion.